email English 汉语

 Modern physics uses the principle of momentum conservation to explain action and reaction forces.
 The principle of momentum conservation is a fundamental physical principle stating that in a closed system, the total momentum (the product of an object's mass and velocity) remains constant.
 When one object exerts a force on another, this force changes the momentum of the other object.
 However, due to momentum conservation, the object exerting the force must lose an equal amount of momentum, which produces a reaction force.
 Therefore, the existence of action and reaction forces is a direct result of the principle of momentum conservation.
 All interactions between objects obey the law of momentum conservation.
 If one object exerts an external force on another object, according to momentum conservation, the object exerting the force will lose momentum equal to the magnitude of the external force.
 The object receiving the force gains an equal amount of momentum.
 This demonstrates that force has reciprocity.

 However, this explanation does not truly explain action and reaction forces, because in the quantum world, which also follows the principle of momentum conservation, there are no action and reaction forces as we see in our macroscopic world.
 In other words, using only the principle of momentum conservation to explain the generation of action and reaction forces is insufficient.
 It does not find the root cause of the generation of reaction forces.
-In fact, an explanation from the theory of no form action is also needed: when one object exerts a force on another object, it disrupts momentum conservation, which is actually breaking the identity of the isolated world.
+In fact, an explanation from the no form action theory is also needed: when one object exerts a force on another object, it disrupts momentum conservation, which is actually breaking the identity of the isolated world.
 Breaking the identity of the isolated world produces a completely negative force, and this completely negative force is the reaction force.
 Therefore, in the macroscopic world, every action force produces a reaction force.

-Using the no form action theory to explain Russell's paradox: Although methods like restricting sets, such as the axiom of regularity in ZF set theory, can effectively avoid Russell's paradox, there is indeed a lack of satisfactory deep explanation for why these restrictions work and what Russell's paradox really means.
-A set cannot contain itself, which is derived from the Axiom of Regularity (also known as the Foundation Axiom) in ZF set theory.
-The Axiom of Regularity states that for any non-empty set A, there exists an element x in A such that x and A have no elements in common, i.e., x ∩ A = ∅.
-Intuitively, this means that no set can have itself as an element, because if a set contained itself, according to the Axiom of Regularity, this set would not be able to find such an element that satisfies the condition.
-Therefore, within the framework of ZF set theory, a set containing itself is excluded, which avoids paradoxes in set theory.
-I interpret the "is" in "A is A" as a manifestation action, and the "is" in "A is B" as an isolation action.
+I interpret the "is" in "A is A" as a manifestation action (see "3.3.7 Formal Logic" section for details), and the "is" in "A is B" as an isolation action.
 They are different no form actions.
 This is actually saying that when a set A belongs to itself, "belongs to" should be transformed into a "manifestation action".
 Therefore, a set cannot contain itself.
 This is consistent with the requirements of the axiom of regularity.
 Interpreting the "is" in "A is A" as a manifestation action comes from the identity of no form.
 Thus, the generation of Russell's paradox is a violation of the identity of no form, which is the fundamental reason for the emergence of Russell's paradox.
 The interpretation of the axiom of regularity demonstrates how the "inclusion" relationship (isolation action) transforms into a manifestation action.
 This transformation actually connects the no form action theory, formal logic, and set theory.
 This is because they undergo the same transformation.

 References